o3de/o3de.org/content/docs/user-guide/tutorials/packaging/tutorial-content-patches.md

 1. Export the level by selecting **Game** > **Export to engine** \(Ctrl\-E\) from the main menu\.

-1. Close the Lumberyard Editor\.
+1. Close the O3DE Editor\.

 ## Recreate the project bundles {#asset-bundler-tutorial-content-patches-recreate-bundles}

  In this step you'll version your old asset lists, generate new asset lists based on the changes to the level, and create two content packs: One for distributing to existing versions of the game as a patch, and one for directly downloading the latest version\.

 **Note**
  For most game updates, only the content of your game assets will change\.
-When upgrading to a new version of Lumberyard and pushing an update, you should regenerate all of the existing content to ensure it's properly updated, including the engine assets and auxiliary content\.
+When upgrading to a new version of O3DE and pushing an update, you should regenerate all of the existing content to ensure it's properly updated, including the engine assets and auxiliary content\.

-1. Open a console and navigate to the Lumberyard root directory at `lumberyard_dir\dev`\.
+1. Open a console and navigate to the O3DE root directory at `lumberyard_dir\dev`\.

 1. Add a version identifier to the existing `dlc_level2_all_pc.assetlist` asset list: